chathuri-sam/Modeling-Spatial-Dependence-in-Multi-Species-Point-Patterns/README.md

   - *PPJSDM* - version 1.0
   - *Multilogreg* - version 0.1.0

-Note : The original [Multilogreg package](https://github.com/kristianhessellund/Multilogreg.git) has compatibility and dependency issues.
-Therefore, use the fixed version in [IbTJensen](https://github.com/IbTJensen/Multilogreg.git).
+Note : The original [Multilogreg package](https://github.com/kristianhessellund/Multilogreg.git) does not work since a recent `spatstat` update.
+Therefore, we use the fixed version from [IbTJensen](https://github.com/IbTJensen/Multilogreg.git).
+However, we encountered some linking issues when installing the package, so in some places we refer to the appropriate functions in that repository directly.

-To install all required packages, run the provided script: [Install required packages.R](Install%20required%20packages.R)
+To install all required packages, run the provided script: [Install required packages.R](src/Install%20required%20packages.R)

 ## **Usage**

 To replicate the analysis:
-1. run the script [sim_MLGCP_adjusted.R](Sim_MLGCP_adjusteed.R).
-This will enable the use of any given window and multiple covariates when simulating from MLGCP (The original version of sim_MLGCP in Multilogreg package uses a square window and a single covariate).
-2. Then, simulate bi-variate MLGCP scenarios and fit them using the SPIGPP models. [reproducible_MLGCP_Scenarios.R](reproducible_MLGCP_Scenarios.R),
+1. Simulate bi-variate MLGCP scenarios and fit them using the SPIGPP models. [reproducible_MLGCP_Scenarios.R](src/reproducible_MLGCP_Scenarios.R),
-3. Next, simulate bi-variate SPIGPP scenarios and fit them using the MLGCP models. [reproducible_PPJSDM scenarios.R](reproducible_PPJSDM%20scenarios.R)
+2. Next, simulate bi-variate SPIGPP scenarios and fit them using the MLGCP models. [reproducible_PPJSDM scenarios.R](src/reproducible_PPJSDM%20scenarios.R)
    For both of these mis-specified sceanrios, we check the model fit using the empirical and fitted K functions.
-5. Then, replicate the 5 species simulation study in [Hessellund et al. (2022)](https://doi.org/10.1111/rssc.12530) and fit it with SPIGPP models and evaluate the fit using the empirical an fitted K functions [reproducible_5_species_simulation.R](reproducible_5_species_simulation.R)
+3. Then, replicate the 5 species simulation study in [Hessellund et al. (2022)](https://doi.org/10.1111/rssc.12530) and fit it with SPIGPP models and evaluate the fit using the empirical an fitted K functions [reproducible_5_species_simulation.R](src/reproducible_5_species_simulation.R)
-6. Finally apply MLGCP and SPIGPP models to the South Carolina Savannah river site study (Good & Whipple (1982)) [Reproducible Swamp Data Analysis.R](Reproducible%20Swamp%20Data%20Analysis.R).
+4. Finally apply MLGCP and SPIGPP models to the South Carolina Savannah river site study (Good & Whipple (1982)) [Reproducible Swamp Data Analysis.R](src/Reproducible%20Swamp%20Data%20Analysis.R).

 The final results and interpretations of them can be found the paper.